zumba/zumba.github.com/_posts/2012-07-21-kicking-off-the-blog.md

 author: cjsaylor
 ---

-Zumba's techology department will begin blogging about the technology that we use, the problems that we encounter, and the cool things that's in development.
+Zumba Fitness<sup>&reg;</sup>'s techology department will begin blogging about the technology that we use, the problems that we encounter, and the cool things that's in development.

 We'll also use this as a platform to announce projects that our team has decided to